Feel free to adjust dates based on your school’s academic calendar. But remember Project Green Challenge begins October 1!

 - Send information to campus environmental groups, student clubs, related departments, school newsletters and papers, etc.

 - Pick a date to host a PGC sign-up event on your campus in September.
 Reserve a busy public space, like a student center or common green area, as well as tables and linens, following school guidelines.
 Invite peers to volunteer and ensure all fully understand what PGC is and that they are encouraging students to sign-up and participate.

-By September 5
+By early September

-- Once your event date is set, advertise on social media and in person to many networks
+- Once your event date is set, advertise on social media and in person to many networks.

-- Share PGC flyers on campus and in department/club newsletters or school newspapers
+- Share PGC flyers on campus and in department/club newsletters or school newspapers.

 - Host your Project Green Challenge sign-up event!